top of page

 Q: Does the proposal price include removing the debris/felled trees or limbs?

 A: Yes.
 Unless specified otherwise, we chip and/or haul away all debris created by our work on your property, raking and leaf-blowing to clean up after ourselves.
-Occasionally we will leave large logs temporarily to be picked up by a log truck.
 We can often offer discounts for leaving wood or chips on site.

 Q: I’ve received my proposal from The Treeist, and the work requires a crane.
 Will the weight of the crane crack or otherwise damage my driveway?